deep-entertainment/safehouse/design/sfx/suitcase_bed.md

 #sfx

-Putting a suitcase on the bed, opening the suitcase.
+Placing a suitcase on the bed, and opening it.